Kim Jong-nam: 2005–2017: Rise of Kim Jong Un

 On 1 January 2012, it was reported that Kim Jong-nam secretly flew to Pyongyang from Macau on 17 December 2011, after learning about his father's death that day and was presumed to have accompanied Kim Jong Un when paying his last respects to their father.
 He left after a few days to return to Macau and was not in attendance at the funeral to avoid speculation about the succession.

 On 14 January 2012, Kim Jong-nam was seen in Beijing waiting for an Air China flight to Macau.
 He confirmed his identity to a group of South Koreans, which included a professor at Incheon University and told them that he usually travels alone.

 In a book released in 2012 titled My Father, Kim Jong Il, and me by Japanese journalist Gomi Yōji who had interviewed him on numerous occasions, Kim Jong-nam said that he expected the leadership of Kim Jong Un to fail, citing that he was too inexperienced and young.
-He also stated, "Without reforms, North Korea will collapse, and when such changes take place, the regime will collapse".
+He also stated, reportedly, that "[w]ithout reforms, North Korea will collapse, and when such changes take place, the regime will collapse".

 According to South Korean intelligence sources, Kim Jong Un had issued a standing order to have his half-brother killed.
 In 2012, there was another assassination attempt on Kim Jong-nam, who later that year sent a letter to his half-brother begging for his life.
 In late 2012, he appeared in Singapore one year after leaving Macau.
 He left Macau on suspicions that he was being targeted for assassination by Kim Jong Un; South Korean authorities had formerly indicted a North Korean agent, Kim Yong-su, who confessed to planning an attack on Kim Jong-nam in July 2010.

-On 10 June 2019, the Wall Street Journal, citing former US officials, stated that Kim Jong-nam had been a CIA source.
+On 10 June 2019, the Wall Street Journal, citing anonymous former US officials, claimed that Kim Jong-nam might have been a CIA source.
 A book by Anna Fifield, Washington Post bureau chief in Beijing, had earlier reported this, stating that he had been previously filmed abroad with a US intelligence agent, and had carried a backpack containing $120,000 in cash.